GeoDiff4D: Geometry-Aware Diffusion for 4D Head Avatar Reconstruction: Disscusion and Conclusion

 \subsection{Conclusion}

 We present GeoDiff4D, a novel framework for high-fidelity 4D head avatar reconstruction from a single portrait image.
-By integrating a pose-free expression encoder, a joint appearance-geometry diffusion model, and 3D Gaussian Splatting-based reconstruction, our method leverages strong geometry priors to generate photorealistic and animatable avatars.
+By integrating a pose-free expression encoder, a joint appearance-geometry diffusion model, and 3D Gaussian Splatting-based reconstruction, our method generates photorealistic and animatable avatars with strong geometry priors and consistent identity-expression details.
 Extensive experiments demonstrate superior performance in identity preservation, expression fidelity, and cross-view consistency across diverse subjects and challenging poses.
-Our approach bridges diffusion-based generation and 3D avatar reconstruction, advancing realistic digital human creation.
+Our approach effectively bridges diffusion-based generation and 3D avatar reconstruction, advancing high-quality digital human creation.

 \textbf{Social Impact.} As with other generative avatar technologies, our approach may introduce risks related to identity misuse.
-We advocate for responsible deployment, including consent-aware data use and provenance tracking. {
+We advocate for responsible deployment, including consent-aware data use and provenance tracking.